menomi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file 19:Replace all characters A and c from input to Z and e respectively. file 20:removes all letters c and C from input. file 21:reverse its input.
+file 19:Replace all characters A and c from input to Z and e respectively. file 20:removes all letters c and C from input. file 21:reverse its input. file 22:displays all users and their home directories, sorted by users.